 Actually, I haven’t planned on making things with most of those ground meats yet.
 I stress the yet because you know I’m not only a kitchen hoor but also a food hoarder.
 They will not go to waste.
 They are conveniently vacuum sealed.
 So I don’t have to worry about them going bad or getting freezer burn.

-Since I’ve been rambling on for a while about everything but this burger, let me tell you about this burger.
+Since I’ve been rambling on for a while about everything but this Satay Burger, let me tell you about this burger.
 It’s a simply ground pork patty sprinkled with salt and pepper.
 Since prepared ground pork can be a bit pasty, I didn’t want to mix anything in with the meat and make it dense.

 Feel free to add in some ground ginger, a dash of soy sauce, or even some oyster sauce.
 Just be careful when you’re mixing to not over mix the pork.

-I pan fried these patties.
+I pan fried these Satay Burger patties.
 Grilling might prove difficult since the ground pork is fairly loose.
 You could easily use a grill pan.
 That would give you those grill marks.
 But unless you have experience grilling pork patties, I’d pan fry them.

-Now is where the flavor fun begins.
+Now is where the flavor fun begins in these Satay Burgers.

 See that brown glob on top of the burger?
 That’s where the most amazing sauce sits.
 Honestly, I want to dip everything in this tamarind fig satay sauce.
 Seriously.
 EVERYTHING.